soumelis-lab/ICELLNET/exemples_tutorials/Exemple2_scRNAseq.md

 # Case study 2: dissect intercellular commmunication in single cell data from a Seurat object

 Data used in this tutorial are coming from [Arazi et al.2019](https://pubmed.ncbi.nlm.nih.gov/31209404/) study.
-[Here](https://github.com/soumelis-lab/ICELLNET/blob/master/Code_SeuratObject_Exemple2.md) is the code we used to create the SeuratObject used in the tutorial.
+The code used to create the SeuratObject used in the tutorial is provided [here](https://github.com/soumelis-lab/ICELLNET/blob/master/exemples_tutorials/Code_SeuratObject_Exemple2.md).

-### Load libraries and ICELLNET database + compute db.name.couple
+### Load libraries and ICELLNET database and compute ligand-receptor pair names (db.name.couple function)
 ```{r,echo=T}

 library(BiocGenerics)